habeebFayez/habeebFayez/README.md

 ### 👨‍💻 About Me

-- 🔭 I’m  a Software Engineering student at Üsküdar University,
+- 🔭 I’m  a Software Engineering,
 - 🌍 I’ve interned at ATS (Amman, Jordan) and explored **Spring MVC** and **JSF**,  and **React JS**
 - 💡 I love building full-stack web and mobile apps, especially using **React Native**, **Expo**, **Spring Boot**, and **React JS**
 - 🎯 I focus on **clean code**, ** UI creativity**,** Esay Flow ** and aligning with **Figma designs**